OmicEra/OmicLearn/docs/source/METHODS.md

 > X_scaled = X_std * (max - min) + min

-Note that, similar to the MinMaxScaler StandardScaler is very susceptible to outliers as they would define the minimum / maximum.
+Note that, similar to the StandardScaler, [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html) is very susceptible to outliers as they would define the minimum / maximum.

 ### [1.
 1. 3.
 RobustScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html)
-To achieve a more robust scaling, we can employ the `RobustScaler`.
+To achieve a more robust scaling, we can employ the [`RobustScaler`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html).
 Here, the data is scaled on percentiles and hence not easily influenced by some outliers.
 More precisely, the median and the `IQR (Interquartile Range) = Q3 (75th Quantile) - Q1 (25th Quantile) ` are used.

 ### [1.
 1. 4.
 PowerTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html)

-`PowerTransformer`, can apply a power transformation for each feature in the dataset to make it more Gaussian-like and is useful when dealing with skewed datasets.
+[`PowerTransformer`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html), can apply a power transformation for each feature in the dataset to make it more Gaussian-like and is useful when dealing with skewed datasets.
 Here, two options are available: `Yeo-Johnson`, which can work with negative data, and `Box-Cox`, that is limited to positive data.

 ### [1.
 1. 5.
 QuantileTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.QuantileTransformer.html)
-`QuantileTransformer` provided by `scikit-learn` uses quantile information to transform features to follow a gaussian distribution (Option `Gaussian output` or a uniform output (Option 'Uniform output`).
+[`QuantileTransformer`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.QuantileTransformer.html) provided by `scikit-learn` uses quantile information to transform features to follow a gaussian distribution (Option `Gaussian output` or a uniform output (Option 'Uniform output`).

 ### 1. 1.
 6. Additional Notes